rsksmart/RSKIPs/IPs/RSKIP_rent2021.md

 **Tracking and collection mechanics**

-When a transaction is executed, all Unitrie key/value pairs that are queried (e.g. via `CALL`,`SLOAD`, `SSTORE`,`EXTCODE*` etc) are stored in a cache.
-All *new* trie key/value pairs created by the transaction (new accounts, contracts, storage cells) are stored in a different cache.

-This cache is passed down to any and all child calls, so that rent tracking does not kick in more than once for any node.
-After a transaction has been fully processed, both caches are iterated, and timestamps are updated.

-The computation and collection logic is fully automatic and part of transaction execution.
 All trie nodes *accessed*, *modified* or *created* by a transaction are automatically checked and added to rent-tracking caches.
 Users cannot select or exclude individual rent payments.

+One way of implementing the system is to have three caches of value-containing nodes:

+1. a *set* of all trie nodes seen thus far during transaction execution
+2. a *map* of all trie nodes whose rent timestamps are to be updated along with their individual (updated) timestamps.
+Some of these nodes will also have updated values (e.g `SSTORE`).
+3. a *set* of newly created tries nodes.
+All of them will receive the timestamp of the current block.

+These caches are passed along to all child calls, so that rent tracking does not kick in more than once for any node irrespective of call depth.
+After a transaction has been fully processed, the caches are iterated and the updated values and timestamps are commited to the state trie.

 ### Gas counters and accounting